1967 Mexican League season

 The 1967 Mexican League season was the 43rd season in the history of the Mexican League.
 It was contested by eight teams.
 Charros de Jalisco won the championship by finishing the season first with a record of 85 wins and 55 losses, led by manager Guillermo Garibay.

+The season started on 21 March with four games: Jalisco defeated the Tigres 5–2 in Guadalajara; Poza Rica beat México 5–3 to in Mexico City; Puebla defeated Reynosa 4–1 in Puebla; and Veracruz beat Monterrey 3–2 in Veracruz.

 Starting from this season, the Mexican League received Triple-A class from Minor League Baseball.